-Frequently asked questions about user onboarding, social authentication, signing blockchain transactions and Auth SDK usage.
+Frequently asked questions about user onboarding, social authentication, signing of blockchain transactions, and Auth SDK usage.

 Can an application use the Auth SDK only for user authentication and disable the Arcana wallet feature altogether?

-false in the Auth SDK.
+false while integrating the app with the Auth SDK.
 In this case, the wallet screen will not be visible to the authenticated user as long as no blockchain transaction is triggered.

 If you need to completely disable the Arcana wallet feature in your application, you can request a private build of the Auth SDK by contacting Arcana with your use case details."

 Will the Arcana Network's decentralized key generation algorithm be affected if a node with a key share becomes temporarily inaccessible?

 No, Arcana's ADKG algorithm can still generate the key using the key shares from the other nodes that are accessible.
 The algorithm is designed to tolerate a certain number of nodes being inaccessible, depending on the total number of participating nodes.
 For more details, see Arcana's Technical Whitepaper.